Ankit-muellner/muellner.github.io/README.md

 ## Muellner Internet
 Muellners™ is an Internet Informatics company based in India and Europe.
-We aim to deliver technology products in the eco-system of innovative players.
+We also invest technology into early stage businesses as tech capital partners and IP based debt financing.

 You can use the [editor on GitHub](https://github.com/Ankit-muellner/muellner.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.